 PREREQUISITES: One semester of undergraduate biochemistry and a course in organic chemistry are required.
 Undergraduate physical chemistry is also helpful preparation.
 Students who are uncertain about the adequacy of their undergraduate training for this course should discuss the issue with their advisory committee and then consult the course leader.

 STUDENT PREPARATION: Students should be familiar with the general principles of biochemistry including basic knowledge of amino acid and nucleic acid structure.
 They should also be familiar with general principles such as DNA replication, transcription and translation.

 SUITABLE FOR 1ST YEAR STUDENTS: Yes

 UNIQUE TRAINING OFFERED IN THIS COURSE: This is a general course teaching the fundamentals of biochemistry.

-STUDENT ASSESSMENTS: Each student is required to take two non-cumulative examinations that cover each part of the course and to participate in and complete the protein structure project.
-Grade will be based on the two exams, the protein project and the two TBL sessions.
+STUDENT ASSESSMENTS: Each student is required to take two non-cumulative examinations that cover each part of the course and to participate in and complete the macromolecules project.
+Grade will be based on the two exams, the macromolecules project and the discussion sessions.